Pediatric Interventional Radiology

-Accredited by the Texas Medical Board (TMB), our one-year Pediatric Interventional Radiology Fellowship is centered at Children’s Health℠ Children's Medical Center Dallas, a private, nonprofit, tertiary-care pediatric hospital and Level I trauma center that is the primary pediatric teaching hospital for UT Southwestern.
-Fellows gain extensive exposure to state-of-the-art techniques in pediatric interventional radiology, from pre-procedure consultation and clinic, to the technical components of the procedures themselves, to inpatient and outpatient follow up care.
+Approved by the Texas Medical Board (TMB), our Pediatric Interventional Radiology Fellowship program is centered at Children’s Health℠ Children's Medical Center Dallas, a private, nonprofit, tertiary-care pediatric hospital and Level I trauma center that is the primary pediatric teaching hospital for UT Southwestern.
+Fellows gain extensive exposure to all aspects of pediatric interventional radiology, from pre-procedure consultation and clinic, to the technical components of the procedures themselves, to inpatient and outpatient follow up care.
 The case mix ranges from venous access, biopsy and drainage to management of complex vascular anomalies, transplant intervention, interventional oncology and musculoskeletal intervention.
 All of this with an eye toward the unique needs of children.

 - Fellows rotate through both the Dallas Children’s Health Facility which consists of a 490 bed state of the art pediatric hospital as well as gaining experience in adult interventional radiology by rotating at Parkland Memorial Hospital and William P. Clements Jr. University Hospital.

 - Children’s Health℠ Dallas has a high volume of clinical work with excellent exposure to both simple and complex vascular training including treatment of vascular anomalies, pediatric liver and renal transplant interventions, trauma, lymphatic interventions, abdominal drainage procedures and vascular access.

 - Fellows in Pediatric Interventional Radiology attend a multidisciplinary Vascular Anomalies Clinic where they gain knowledge of diagnosis and treatment of vascular anomalies by other specialties.